liferay-search/liferay-docs/en/user/articles/110-collaboration/04-adaptive-media/02-installing-adaptive-media.markdown

 adapted images without the need to edit that content manually.
 It transforms the images both at startup and when a user views the content, which can negatively affect performance.
-We therefore recommend that you run some performance tests before using this module in production.
+We therefore recommend that you run some performance tests before using this module in sharepointion.
 You can disable this module if you don't have old content, are experiencing performance problems, or your old content doesn't need adapted images.